starryAmy/portfolio/README.md

 # 🗒️ Footnote
 This portfolio is based on [this template](https://github.com/ayushsaranGithuB/one-page-portfolios), which I customized to fit my own style.
-Feedback and suggestions are always welcome! 😊
+Any feedback and suggestions are always welcome! 😊